wymangr/hassos-addons/grafana_alloy/README.md

 **prometheus.exporter.unix**

 - Process related metrics won't display any host process information with protection mode enabled.
-- Disk metrics will only show mount data for the Alloy add-on, no host mount data will be collected with protection mode endabled.
+- Disk metrics will only show mount data for the Alloy add-on, no host mount data will be collected with protection mode enabled.

 **loki.source.journal**